 ./sacli --import GetActiveWebCerts

-Store contents of “private.key" file into the configuration database:
+Store the private key file in the configuration database:

-Store contents of “vpn.yourdomain.com.crt" file into the configuration database:
+Store the certificate file in the configuration database:

-Store contents of “intermediary_bundle.pem" file into the configuration database:
+Store the CA bundle file in the configuration database:

-In almost all cases you will have received additional files that provide the links in the chain of trust between your signed certificate and the root authority known in your web browser as a trusted party.
-Usually people buy certificates signed by the intermediary certificate authority between the trusted root authority and yourself; the company you are getting your certificates signed by.
-In very rare cases your certificate is signed directly by the root authority and then you do not need to provide intermediary files.
-If you have received more than one intermediary file, you can create a new text files and paste one after the other into the new file and save it and import it.
+What if you have additional files?
+In many cases, you receive more files that provide the links in the chain of trust between your signed certificate and the root authority known in your web browser as a trusted party.
+If you’ve received more than one intermediate file, create a new text file, paste one after the other into the new file, save it, and import it.

-To remove the keys so it falls back to the self-signed certificates in the web-ssl directory:
+Remove the keys and fall back to the self-signed certificates in the web-ssl directory:

 ./sacli --key "cs.priv_key" ConfigDel ./sacli --key "cs.cert" ConfigDel ./sacli --key "cs.ca_bundle" ConfigDel ./sacli start

-To verify if the web SSL certificates have been installed correctly we recommend using online tools such as the DigiCert SSL Installation Diagnostics Tool and Qualys SSL Labs SSL Server Test to be sure the installation has been done correctly.
-Additionally we recommend taking a look at the results to see if you need to tighten security by adjusting the TLS settings and web server cipher suite string, both of which are documented here on this page.
+To verify that you correctly installed the web SSL certificates, we recommend using online tools such as the DigiCert SSL Installation Diagnostics Tool or Qualys SSL Labs SSL Server Test.
+We also recommend additional security steps, including adjusting the TLS settings and web server cipher suite string.

 Branding — change logo on web interface